jvalcher/termfu/README.md

 ```
 termfu
 ```
-- Otherwise, choose the desired configuration file path.
+- Set the configuration file with `-f` and the data persistance file with `-d`.
 ```
-termfu -f config/.termfu_01
+termfu -f .termfu_01 -d .termfu_01_data
 ```
 - Configure the debugger command and layout(s) inside the configuration file.
-- Breakpoints and watchpoints are persisted in `.termfu_data`.
+- Breakpoints and watchpoints are persisted in `.termfu_data` unless set by the `-d` flag.
 - Select a window and scroll through the data using arrow or `hjkl` keys.
 - Switch layouts with `(l)ayouts`.
 - Send custom debugger commands with `pro(m)pt`.